Keep the Assets Safely

 Love, affection, friendship and relationship are on top of everything, but never embrace anybody asking for password.

-If you are sticking to first point then why you would share your password with anyone if you are not asking for from anybody.
+If you are sticking to first point, then why you would share your password with anyone if you are not asking from anybody.